Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

 1. The ability to **CREATE**, **READ**, **UPDATE**, and **DELETE** the object(s) in your API.
 1. At least **one of each** endpoint: `GET`, `POST`, `PUT`, and `DELETE`.
 1. A **database persistence layer** (e.g. MongoDB)
-1. The ability to **securely provision an API user** using the authorization and authentication techniques learned in class. **Unauthenticated users should not be able to use the API!**

 ### Non-Functional Requirements